josemontesp/serverless-typescript-typegoose-boilerplate-api/README.md

-# Mongoose & Typescript & Express
+# Serverless Typescript Typegoose boilerplate API

 Repository intended for producing API

-Implementation of async - await methods in mongoose and express.
+- Serverless with AWS lambda
 - Serverless with AWS lambda
 - Code coverage with Istanbul NYC
 - No need for MongoDB in develop mode.